tarikceric/algorand_on_chain_data/README.md

 The data exploration in this repository is:
 * Getting wallet balances from a list of wallets
 * Accessing transaction data from a wallet over a specified amount of time
+* Get all blockchain transactions over a period of time and aggregate the data to get a complete summary

 ## Scripts: